SimonTopp/Walkthroughs/README.md

 # Walkthroughs
-This repo is for brief tutorials and walkthroughs of datasets and worklfows
+This repo is for brief tutorials and walkthroughs of datasets and worklfows.